My Sports Bet

 BETFRED THE VICTOR IN TOTE SALE (Update)

-A long running race comes Online Sportsbook to an end
+A long running race comes NFL Betting Lines to an end

 Its official, UK Bookmaker Betfred has acquired the UK Horserace Totalisator Board (Tote) for GBP 265 million announced the UK Government's Department for Culture, Media and Sport, this week.